About Wylie Parks

 Celebrate Arbor Day, plant a tree.
-The City of Wylie Parks and Recreation Department held the annual Texas Arbor Day celebration on Nov.
-6, 2020.
-Staff handed out Shumard oak and American elm seedlings in the breezeway between the Wylie Recreation Center and the Smith Public Library from 4 - 6 pm, at the Municipal Complex located at 300 Country Club Road Building 200-300.
-These seedlings are free to the public, and each one is tagged with planting instructions.
-Join the Wylie Parks and Recreation Department as we celebrate this day set aside to rejoice in the beauty of trees, and to recognize the way they enrich our lives, communities and landscapes.
+The City of Wylie Parks and Recreation Department held its annual Texas Arbor Day celebration on Nov.
+5, 2021.
+Staff handed out Chinese Pistache and Red Oak tree seedlings in the breezeway between the Wylie Recreation Center and the Smith Public Library at the Municipal Complex located at 300 Country Club Road Building 200-300.
+These seedlings were free to the public, with each one tagged with planting instructions.
+Be sure to join the Wylie Parks and Recreation Department on Friday November 4, 2022, as we once again celebrate this day set aside to rejoice in the beauty of trees, and to recognize the way they enrich our lives, communities and landscapes.